rezkyws/cnn-plant-disease-classification/README.md

 # cnn-plant-disease-detection
-This is a deep learning project that classifying healthy and diseased crop leaves into 38 different classes.
+This is a deep learning project (using convolutional neural network) that classifying healthy and diseased crop leaves into 38 different classes.
+The dataset i got from kaggle and this project used TensorFlow.